-SES's non-current intangible and tangible assets are valued at historic cost less amortisation, depreciation (where relevant) and accumulated impairment charges.
-The resulting net book values are subject to validation each year through impairment testing procedures, where they are compared to the higher of fair value or value-in-use of the asset, representing the present value of the future cash flows expected to be derived from the asset.
-Where future assumptions for a specific asset, as set out in the approved business plan, become less favourable, or the discount rates applied to the future cash flows increase, then this may result in the need for material asset impairment charges.
+SES' intangible assets, satellites and ground segment assets are valued at historical cost less amortisation, depreciation and accumulated impairment charges.
+The resulting carrying values are validated each year through impairment testing procedures where they are compared to the discounted present value of the future cash flows expected to be derived from the asset.
+Where future assumptions for a specific asset, as set out in the approved Business Plan, become less favourable, or the discount rates applied to the future cash flows increase, then this may result in the need for material asset impairment charges.